0xKolten/hacking-stellar-python-edition/5-path-payments.md

 As I mentioned before, a path payment traverses a path of offers (up to 6) until it is converted to the desired asset.
 In order to make path payments easier to construct, we can execute a path search using the ```/paths``` Horizon endpoint and use the response to prefill the ```Path Payment``` operation.

 Let's see how we can find a path between two assets.
 In this example I'll be using what is called a [Strict Receive Payment Path](https://www.stellar.org/developers/horizon/reference/endpoints/path-finding-strict-receive.html).
 A strict receive payment path allows a user to specify the amount of the asset being receieved.
 The amount sent will vary based on offers in the order books.
+I don't do it in this example, but you can also specify a maximum amount that you are willing to send in order to protect your payment from bad orders.
 The alternative is a [Strict Send Payment Path](https://www.stellar.org/developers/horizon/reference/endpoints/path-finding-strict-send.html) and is simply the opposite of what we're using.

 You can start by writing a script as so: